creek-service/creek-service.github.io/_docs/01-quick-start-guide.md

 ---

-Put simple, Creek helps users and organisations quickly develop business functionality, utilising a microservice architecture, running on top of Apache Kafka™ and other external services.
+Put simple, Creek helps users and organisations quickly develop business functionality, utilising a microservice architecture, running on top of Apache Kafka® and other external services.

 The quickest way to get up and running is to try out a Creek tutorial!
 The following tutorials provide a great introduction to what Creek is all about: